ggc19/Paper-codes/README.md

-# research data and model instruction
+# research data and model instruction in the article
 Some or all data, models, or code that support the findings of this study are available from the corresponding author upon reasonable request.
 Here, we present the main model codes for reviewers.

 The total dataset is composed of 19608 normal samples and 13272 abnormal samples.
 The training dataset and testing dataset are 80% and 20% of the entire dataset, respectively.
 Five-fold cross-validation is selected for optimizing model parameters and verifying the training results in order to avoid overfitting.
 The testing dataset is used as the unseen data to evaluate the models’ performance.